Metrological/rdk-emulator/README.md

 Reboot the RDK-emulator and select the AppStore-button.
 You are now in the AppStore created with [maf3-sdk](https://github.com/Metrological/maf3-sdk/).

-*Inspecting and debugging RDK-browser with the WebInspector:*
+*Inspecting and debugging the RDK-browser with the WebInspector:*

 On your host-system open a webbrowser of your choice and goto the following URL-address.